NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 LEARNING HUB: The Learning Hub helps you to develop learning and study skills through individual appointments, group workshops, and online resources.

 There is also a Maths Learning Hub to help you develop the maths skills you need for your course.
-They have resources and modules available online, individual appointments, workshops, and bringing Maths and Statistics courses.
+They have resources and modules available online, individual appointments, workshops, and bridging Maths and Statistics courses.

-PEER ASSISTED STUDY SESSIONS: The Business School provides an hour long session each week in a small group setting to reinforce lecture and tutorials in specific units of study.
+PEER ASSISTED STUDY SESSIONS: The Business School provides an hour-long session each week in a small group setting to reinforce lecture and tutorials in specific units of study.

 FASS WRITING HUB: The Writing Hub helps FASS students through each stage of the writing process, including interpreting essay questions, developing ideas, and understanding how to reference correctly.